-Without a doubt, operating and maintaining a pool or spa can be stressful at time, especially if you’re the homeowner.
+Without a doubt, operating and maintaining a pool or spa can be stressful at times, especially if you’re not a professional.
 Determining if what you’re seeing is normal or not, deciding to fix the problem yourself or call in a professional are all questions that come with the territory.

 Our company mantra is experience excellence for a reason.
 We don’t reserve our knowledge and expertise for only billable, in-the-field visits.
-In the two sections below, we share with you the basics of operating and maintaining your pool and spa, in hopes that you will become educated, feel empowered, and experience excellence with your backyard oasis every day.
+Below, we share with you the basics of operating and maintaining your pool and spa, in hopes that you will become educated, feel empowered, and experience excellence with your backyard oasis every day.

 Pool Care 101

 Q: How do I determine how many gallons my pool is?

 A: It’s important you know the size of your pool to ensure you are adding the correct amount of chemicals.
 To calculate the number of gallons of water in your pool, start by measuring the length and the width of your pool.
 All measurements should be in feet.
 To calculate the average depth, add the shallow depth to the deep end depth and divide by two.

 - For rectangular pools: Length x Width x Average depth x 7.5 = Number of gallons